MrDudZs/Projects-Python/ProjectTurtle/Notes/Coding Meaning.md

 # "End_fill()"
 This lets the program know that you are done with this object and that it is ready to be filled.

+# "penup()"
+Lifts pen so that it will not draw when in movement.

+# "pendown()"
+Puts pen back down so that it is able to draw.

+# "Speed"
+Sets animation speed for 0 = instant 10 = slowest.

 # "Done()"
 This is mainly for VSC to prevent the debug window from closing.